Linda Christas

 Importance of SF Accreditation

 I.A.S.C.
-Student-First accredited programs offered by universities, colleges and secondary schools work on the principle that only trained instructors possessing knowledge of each student's aptitudes, skill levels and subject concentration interests can determine program delivery methods successfully.
+Student-First accredited programs offered by universities, colleges, secondary schools, and private tutors work on the principle that only trained instructors possessing knowledge of each student's aptitudes, skill levels and subject concentration interests working with students directly can determine program delivery methods successfully.

 Section Index